PrzemyslawPradela/rmi-distributed-mutual-exclusion/README.md

 * [Setup](#setup)

 ## General info
-Implementation of Ricart Agrawala algorithm using Java RMI and JavaFX.
+Implementation of Ricart Agrawala algorithm using Java RMI

 ## Technologies
 Project is created with: